Skip to main content

 Unpaid Placement Requirements

-• Placement agreements between the University and placement employers are necessary in order to provide both the University and its students, as well as the placement site, with clear expectations of rights and responsibilities while a student is engaged in unpaid work with a placement site as a condition of an academic program in order to obtain a degree from the University of Toronto.
-To assist in this process, the University has developed several template agreements which are available through the Placement Portal.
+Placement agreements between the University and placement employers are necessary in order to provide both the University and its students, as well as the placement site, with clear expectations of rights and responsibilities while a student is engaged in unpaid work with a placement site as a condition of an academic program in order to obtain a degree from the University of Toronto.
+The latest template placement agreement is available on the Student Placement Portal.

 Student Declaration